pokedollar-token/pokedollar-token/README.md

 # Pokédollar
 This repository contains the smart contract that defines the Pokédollar token on the Binance Smart Chain.

+## Contract Address

+<strong>0x6e20b4fef32473c36200d2572f539714d32d540b</strong>

+This is the one and only official Pokédollar contract address on the Binance Smart Chain (BSC).
+Only use this contract address if you aim to buy some Pokédollars on a decentralized exchange.

 ## What is Pokédollar?

 Pokédollar is a crypto token based on the well-known ingame currency of the Pokémon main game series.
 Now you can finally own and use Pokédollars in the real world.